 Agency/Group/ Organization Agency/Group/ Organization Type What section of the Plan was addressed by Consultation?
 How was the agency/group/organization consulted?
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-City of Houston - Houston Public Libraries Other government - Local Community Development Strategy HCD consulted with HPL to determine funding needs for providing technological and education opportunities to LMI areas.
+What are the anticipated outcomes of the consultation or areas for City of Houston - Mayor's Office of Resilience and Sustainability Agency - Managing Flood Prone Areas Other government - Local Other: Disaster Recovery Strategy improved coordination?
+HCD regularly consults with the Office of Recovery to develop and implement activities related to removing homes from flood prone areas, improving drainage, disaster recovery, and emergency management City of Houston - Houston Public Libraries Other government - Local Community Development Strategy HCD consulted with HPL to determine funding needs for providing technological and education opportunities to LMI areas.
 HCD plans to continue partnering with HPL to improve neighborhoods through public services.
+City of Houston - Mayor's Office of Resilience and Sustainability Agency - Managing Flood Prone Areas Other government - Local Other: Disaster Recovery Strategy HCD regularly consults with the Office of Recovery to develop and implement activities related to removing homes from flood prone areas, improving drainage, disaster recovery, and emergency management.
 City of Houston Office of Emergency Management Other government - Local Other: Disaster Recovery Strategy HCD meets with the Office of Emergency Management regularly to discuss the implementation of the City of Houston's Hazard Mitigation Plan.
+City of Houston - Houston Public Libraries Other government - Local Community Development Strategy HCDD consulted with HPL to determine funding needs for providing technological and education opportunities to LMI areas.
+HCDD plans to continue partnering with HPL to improve neighborhoods through public services.
 City of Houston - Houston Public Works Agency - Managing Flood Prone Areas Agency - Management of Public Land or Water Resources Other government - Local Other: Disaster Recovery Strategy HCD regularly consults with HPW to develop and implement projects related to removing homes from flood prone areas, improving drainage, and disaster recovery.
 HCD and HPW are partnering on several drainage infrastructure projects funded with CDBG-DR that will improve drainage in low- and moderate-income areas and several housing buyout projects to protect LMI residents from future flooding disasters.
-City of Houston - Parks and Recreation Department Services - Children Services - Education Other government - Local Anti-poverty Strategy HCD consulted with HPARD to determine the demand for youth programs.
-HCD plans to continue partnering with HPARD to serve youth.
-HCD also consults with HPARD to determine the funding needs for the renovation or creation of neighborhood parks.
-City of Houston - Planning and Development Department Other government - Local Housing Strategy Community Development Strategy HCD consulted with PDD to determine what public facilities or neighborhood improvement projects may be considered a priority project.
-HCD will continue to work with PDD to help determine priority projects.